Grantley Herbert Adams: Political career

+In 1952, Adams became a political enemy of Billy Strachan, a Jamaican communist and former Royal Air Force pilot who went onto become a pioneer of Black civil rights in Britain.
+Adams ordered Strachan to disband the London branch of the Caribbean Labour Congress, an organisation which Strachan was then the leader of.
+However, the branch voted overwhelmingly in favour of continuing their activities and ignored Adams's demand to disband.
+In further defiance of Adams, Strachan and fellow communist activist Ferdinand Smith conducted a speaking tour of the Caribbean.

-Adams was president of the Barbados Workers' Union (BWU) from 1941 to 1954, and was involved in the lowering of the exclusive income qualification in 1942.
-By 1949, governmental control was wrested from the planters.
-Adams became the first Premier of Barbados in 1953 and additionally Minister of Finance in 1954.
+Adams became the first Premier of Barbados in 1954 and additionally Minister of Finance in the same year.
 Four years later he became the Prime Minister of the West Indies Federation, defeating Ashford Sinanan by two votes.
 (Sinanan went on to serve as Leader of the Opposition of Trinidad's Democratic Labour Party.)
 Adams served this role from 1958 to 1962; Barbados was one of the ten provinces of the West Indies Federation, an organisation doomed by nationalistic attitudes and by the fact that its members, as British colonies, held limited legislative power.

 Yet he retained his reputation for conservatism through his support of the monarchy.
 His leaderships's failure to form unions such as the BWU and his rejection of attempts to speed up the push for Independence was used by his opponents as evidence that he was no longer in touch with the needs of his country.
 Errol Walton Barrow, a fervent reformer, became the new people's advocate.
-Barrow had left the BLP and formed the Democratic Labour Party (DLP) as the social democrat alternative to Adams' liberal government, one that cleaved more closely to Labour's disruptive traditions.
+Barrow had left the BLP and formed the Democratic Labour Party (DLP) as the social democrat alternative to Adams's liberal government, one that cleaved more closely to Labour's disruptive traditions.
 As such, Barrow instituted many progressive social welfare focused on demolishing long-standing class barriers, including free education for all Barbadians, and the School Meals system, the latter being vehemently derided by Adams himself.
 By 1961, Barrow had replaced Adams as Premier and the DLP controlled the government.

 Personal life

 Adams was married to Grace Thorne (1904-1990) in 1929 at St. John's Church.
 Their only child, Tom, himself won the Barbados Scholarship and attended Oxford to become a lawyer.
-Tom Adams was elected as Barbados' second Prime Minister in 1976.
+Tom Adams was elected as Barbados's second Prime Minister in 1976.